By Mike Sewell — Hardcase, Lost Loop, Found Again, Ridgeline, Fraggle Rock… kind of a strange combination of words on their own.

 As a long time mountain bike rider, hiker and trail enthusiast I understand my enjoyment of the outdoors in part has come as a result of the hard work and vision others before me have put in along the way.
 With this in mind I have been giving back time as a trail building volunteer in the Forest Trails to hopefully motivate a next generation of trail user or visitor to the unspoiled Lennox and Addington north.

 So if you have not yet been to the L&A Forest Trails as a rider or hiker, take the 50 minute drive north of Napanee, bring your bike or your boots and enjoy.
-Or better yet, get your shovel, help us build more trail!
-Find out more about how you can help.
-You will not be disappointed!
+Or better yet, get in touch with us, grab your shovel, and help us build more trail!